JeremiahKaren/35percent.github.io/shopping-centre.md

 ![Delancey's Elephant & Castle holdings registered in the BVI](/img/shoppingcentrelr.png)

 ## What about existing retailers?
-As expected the shopping centre is to be demolished and there will be [no room for most of the existing retailers](http://35percent.org/2015-07-12-shopping-centre-and-lcc-redevelopment-proposals/){:target="_blank"}.
+As expected the shopping centre is to be demolished and just 10% of the redeveloped site will be 'affordable retail' with sub market rents for the first 15 years.
 Delancey's [planning statement](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!LnbCaTCiMmUoN4H%2fUA2yyg%3d%3d!%7d%7d%7d){:target="_blank"} contends that _'it is recognised that some existing retailers in the area are benefitting from disproportionately low levels of rent...'_ and concludes that _'it may not be financially viable for them to survive in the area in the longer term'_.

 ![](http://35percent.org/img/traderscomp.jpeg)